 The results of the research showed that students who participated in this experience embarked on more challenge-seeking behaviors.
 They enrolled in classes that were more challenging, they tried new things and essentially sought to put themselves in positions, potentially, to be frustrated and fail.
 The simple understanding of how their brains worked drove them to seek their own personal growth.

 One of our core values at Uncharted Learning is that our Programs give students an authentic learning experience, one that prepares students for life beyond the classroom.
 Learning to fail, problem-solve and think creatively are part of the Uncharted Learning student journey.
 The importance of teaching entrepreneurship in schools is super-clear.
 The ‘real world’ is uncertain right now, but the upside is that it will most certainly be dynamic and will require innovators who aren’t afraid to fail.

 I’ll say the past months have certainly not looked like the real world I’ve been accustomed to.
 I will be the first to admit that I’ve endured some epic failures over the past few months—I turned a beautiful brisket into shoe leather, threw out many loaves of bread, tossed 5 gallons of moldy beer…but each time, I’ve learned a bit from that failure and pushed on.

 In the moment, a failure doesn’t feel real great, but without failure we don’t grow and without growth, who are we as teachers and leaders?
-Overall, I feel as if I’ve been embracing the growth mindset during these past few months, in more than one way.
-Check out this beard I’ve grown!
+Embrace the growth mindset!